ajstarks/svgo/README.markdown

 	goinstall github.com/ajstarks/svgo

-to install into your GO environment.
+to install into your Go environment.
+To update the library you can use:

+	goinstall -clean -u -v github.com/ajstarks/svgo

 a minimal program, to generate SVG to standard output.